-Since 1864, the U.S. Army has been the steward of ANC-an active military shrine that continues to inter or inurn veterans, spouses, and eligible dependents with dignity and honor.
-ANMC employees, active-duty military funeral details, and active-duty funeral escort units from the Army, Navy, Marine Corps, Air Force and Coast Guard honor, up to 30 veterans and family members each weekday, and 7-10 on Saturday (approximately 6,500 annually).
+Since 1864, the U.S. Army has been the steward of ANC-an active military shrine that continues to inter or inurn Veterans, spouses, and eligible dependents with dignity and honor.
+ANMC employees and active-duty Honor Guards from the Army, Navy, Marine Corps, Air Force, and Coast Guard honor up to 30 Veterans and Family members each weekday and up to five on Saturday (approximately 6,100 annually).